chungks603/dereverberation-end-to-end/README.md

 ## Model

-The model is based on the Wave-U-Net, https://github.com/f90/Wave-U-Net-Pytorch.
+The model is a modified version of the Wave-U-Net, https://github.com/f90/Wave-U-Net-Pytorch.

 Refer to the `waveunet` directory.